Fixed Targets

 Resolvable Name

-APT Parameter Field Resolvable Name is a name you provide for use by the Archive.
+Resolvable Name is a name you provide for use by the Archive.
 Using a common name for the target (e.g. CRABNEBULA instead of NGC1952) can make a program more readable.
 Annotating the name (e.g. CRAB1, CRAB2) may be useful when sampling parts of an extended object.
 But these names are not as helpful for people searching the Archive.
-So the APT Parameter Field Resolvable Name is an optional second target name.
+So the Resolvable Name is an optional second target name.
 Proposers and archival researchers use these names to determine whether Roman has observed a particular object.
-This facility will be most useful if the names supplied are resolvable with standard name resolvers such as NED or SIMBAD.
+This feature will be most useful if the names supplied are resolvable with standard name resolvers such as NED or SIMBAD.

 Category

-APT Parameter Field Category - Each target must be assigned a single APT Parameter Field Category fromthe Table of Target Categories, and at least one descriptive keyword ( APT Parameter Field Description ), chosen from the appropriate tables.
+Category - Each target must be assigned a single Category from the Table of Target Categories, and at least one descriptive keyword ( Description ), chosen from the appropriate tables.

 Table of Target Categories